slongwell/slongwell.github.io/_posts/2016-09-25-karabiner-workaround.md

 Updates:

-* These keybindings do not appear to override application-specific keybindings (e.g. in Terminal, Sublime)
+* Unfortunately, these keybindings do not appear to override application-specific keybindings (e.g. in Terminal, Sublime).
-* A similar <kbr>CAPS</kbr> remapping can be performed natively without Karabiner-Elements (i.e. without Steps 1,2 above) by going to `System Preferences > Keyboard::Keyboard > Modifier Keys...`.
+* A similar <kbd>CAPS</kbd> remapping can be performed natively without Karabiner-Elements (i.e. without Steps 1,2 above) by going to `System Preferences > Keyboard::Keyboard > Modifier Keys...`.
 Unlike Karabiner-Elements, this approach cannot distinguish between left and right modifier keys.

 See also:
 [Customizing the Cocoa Text System][a]